PowerLevel9000/portfolio-project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank ruben for helping me
+I would like to thank Ruben for helping me

 <p align="right">(<a href="#readme-top">back to top</a>)</p>